isolver/ioHub/docs/iohub/quickstart.rst

     you will get an error at the start of the experiment printed to your python console.

-    You can check if you already have XInput 1.3 installed on your Windows system by searching for xinput1_3.dll in the c:\Windows directory of your PC.
+    You can check if you already have XInput 1.3 installed on your Windows system by searching for xinput1_3.dll in the C:\Windows directory of your PC.
 If the file is found, you do not need to do anything further.
 (Windows 7 seems to come with the file already, Windows XP SP2 or 3 may not have the file.)